Basic Data Transfer

 AscendC::DataCopy(dstGlobal, dstLocal, 512);

-// Use the transfer API with the input DataCopyParams parameter to support both continuous and discontinuous transfer.
+// Use the transfer API with the DataCopyParams parameter to perform contiguous and non-contiguous data transfer.

 // DataCopyParams intriParams;